ankurk91/wp-google-map/readme.txt

 = Why did you call it Light Weight ? =

-Because it does not depend on jQuery, written in pure Java Script.<br>
+Because it is minimum of JavaScript.<br>
 It utilize WordPress dash-icons, color picker, and text editor on plugin Options Page.<br>
 It does not create additional tables in your database, uses inbuilt 'wp_options' table.<br>
 The whole package is about 25 kb (zipped).